telerik/kendo-ui-core/docs/controls/navigation/treeview/how-to/AngularJS/toggle-nodes-with-single-click.md

 # Toggle Nodes with Single Click

+You might need to toggle the TreeView nodes between their expanded and collapsed state all at once.

-The example below demonstrates how to toggle nodes of a Kendo UI TreeView between expanded and collapsed states with a single click in AngularJS.
+The following example demonstrates how to achieve this behavior through a single click.

 ###### Example